praxiomlabs/.github/SUPPORT.md

 A: Yes!
 See [THREAT_MODEL.md](THREAT_MODEL.md) for comprehensive STRIDE analysis covering all projects, including trust boundaries, threat actors, and mitigations.

+**Q: What is your governance model?**

+A: We follow a meritocratic governance model with clear roles (Community → Contributor → Reviewer → Maintainer).
+See [GOVERNANCE.md](GOVERNANCE.md) for details on decision-making, the RFC process, and how to advance in the project.

+**Q: Do you do fuzz testing?**

+A: Yes!
+We use cargo-fuzz with libFuzzer to continuously test protocol parsers and input handlers.
+See [FUZZING.md](FUZZING.md) for our fuzz testing methodology and targets.

 **Q: Which licenses are your dependencies allowed to use?**

 A: We only accept permissively-licensed dependencies (MIT, Apache-2.0, BSD, ISC, Zlib, CC0, Unlicense).
 Copyleft licenses (GPL, LGPL, AGPL) are prohibited.
 See [DEPENDENCIES.md](DEPENDENCIES.md#license-compliance).